 1) What is Your View on the Personal Finance Industry?
-This requires an extremely lengthy response.
-In short the current personal finance industry is a scam in our view where each individual attempts to *seem just like you* in order to sell you advice that will only lead to $1000 in extra *savings*.
-The reality is no one gets rich by penny pinching.
-It is not mathematically possible.
+This requires an extremely lengthy response (outlined by hundreds of posts on this blog).
+In short, the current personal finance industry is a scam in our view where each individual attempts to *seem just like you* in order to sell you advice that will only lead to $1,000 in extra *savings*.
+The standard pitch is “I was 25-35 years old with $XX in credit card debt and made it by…. “.
+In reality is no one gets rich by penny pinching, the same bloggers giving out such information make $500K+ from their personal finance blogs which is how they really make money.
+It is not mathematically possible to get rich with $30K per year in total savings.
 You need to move your income into the multi-six-figure range before you start accumulating real wealth.
-For a detailed explanation, here it is.
+If you were to make $400K in a single year your total savings could be $300K+ which is ~60x larger than the median of just $5K assuming a 10% savings rate.

 2) What Do You Think About the Stock Market Levels?
 Always the same answer, do not worry much about the stock market.
 In general you shouldn’t care if the S&P is at 1,700 or 3,000… simply dollar cost average into cheap ETFs such as VOO, SPY, DIA, etc.